current North Carolina plate

 flat red letter vanity flat blue letter vanity with special character flat blue letter vanity

-Flat character vanity plates
+First in Flight flat character vanity plates

 Up to eight characters and spaces are permitted on regular North Carolina vanity plates.
 A variety of special characters, or punctuation characters, are permitted on the plate, although these are not considered part of the serial number.
 Like all other North Carolina stickered plates, the plate number is printed on the sticker, but in the case of vanity plates, any special characters or spaces on the plate itself are omitted on the sticker.